 A popular service on many young people’s mobile phones and devices is Snapchat.
 This allows people to snap and send photos or videos to each other, but which disappear from the receiver’s device after a short time.
 Thinking that their photo will disappear, never to be seen again, may lull people into a false sense of security, leading them to send photos which they really would not want shared.
 It is easy for someone receiving a Snapchat image to capture it permanently on their phone.
 Whilst the sender may be alerted if this happens, sometimes they are not, it nevertheless means the picture could be shared beyond its intended audience.
 ‘Leaked’ sites have emerged where embarrassing or compromising images from Snapchat are published to the world.
 The advice must be, very strongly, never to send anything that you would not want to be completely public.

-Many of you will have seen the news stories over the summer about young people being bullied and harassed on social networking sites and this leading to tragic events.
+Many of you will have seen the news stories previously about young people being bullied and harassed on social networking sites and this leading to tragic events.
 One of the sites involved is Ask.fm, in which people can ask and answer questions to each other, often anonymously.
 This anonymity is open to abuse and the site is frequently used for posting hurtful or obscene messages.
 Herts for Learning has created some guidance for young people and their parents and carers about the use of Ask.fm and similar websites.
 It includes a helpsheet and a video which shows how to switch off anonymous posting, report a concern or disable your account if you no longer wish to use it.
 The information is available by clicking the logo below.